Skip to main content

 • Click on refresh on the right side of the page: View the latest information.

-• Click on on the right side of the page: Re-initiate the comparison between the current source and target data sources.
+• Click on Re-compare on the right side of the page: Re-initiate the comparison between the current source and target data sources.

-• Click on on the right side of the page: After the comparison task starts, you can click this button to stop the comparison task immediately.
+• Click on Stop on the right side of the page: After the comparison task starts, you can click this button to stop the comparison task immediately.

-• Click on on the right side of the page: View the execution logs of consistency comparison.
+• Click on Log on the right side of the page: View the execution logs of consistency comparison.

-• Click on details in the column on the right side of the comparison list (displayed under the tab only in the case of inconsistency): View details of the comparison between the source and target sides.
+• Click on details in the Actions column on the right side of the comparison list (displayed under the Data tab only in the case of inconsistency): View details of the comparison between the source and target sides.

-• Click on sql in the column on the right side of the comparison list (displayed only in the case of inconsistency): Generate change SQL.
+• Click on sql in the Actions column on the right side of the comparison list (displayed only in the case of inconsistency): Generate change SQL.
 You can directly copy this SQL to the target data source to execute and modify the inconsistent content.

 9ExpandDisplay detailed information of the current replication task.
 Common Options: